Code of Ethics

 1.2 Fairness

-Recipients are required not to establish any privileged relationships with third parties that result from external pressures aimed at obtaining improper advantages.
+Fairness and moral integrity are an indispensable duty for all Recipients.
+Recipients are required not to establish any privileged relationship with third parties resulting from external solicitations aimed at obtaining improper advantages.

 1.3 Non Discrimination